bluekitchen/btstack/chipset/README.md

 ## Broadcom/Cypress Semiconductor

 Before the Broadcom Wifi+Bluetooth division was taken over by Cypress Semiconductor, it was not possible to buy Broadcom chipset in low quantities.
 Nevertheless, module manufacturers like Ampak created modules that contained Broadcom BCM chipsets (Bluetooth as well as Bluetooth+Wifi combos) that might already have been pre-tested for FCC and similar certifications.

 A popular example is the Ampak AP6212A module that contains an BCM 43438A1 and is used on the Raspberry Pi 3, the RedBear Duo, and the RedBear IoT pHAT for older Raspberry Pi models.

+The CYW20704 A2 controller supports both DLE as well as multiple LE roles and is available e.g. from [LairdTech](https://www.lairdtech.com/bt850-bt851-and-bt860-series-modules-adapter-dvks-0002) as UART module (BT860), USB module (BT850), and USB dongle.

 The best source for documentation on vendor specific commands so far has been the source code for blueZ and the Bluedroid Bluetooth stack from Android.